bobbyreed/bobbyreed/README.md

 ## 🏛️ Projects That Tell Stories

 ### VirtualDeepDeuce
 *Problem:* Filing cabinets full of photographs and documents about Oklahoma City's historic jazz district were gathering dust.
-Fellow librarian Judith Matthews and I knew these archives held incredible stories—Charlie Christian inventing the electric guitar, Ralph Ellison finding his voice—but how do you make k-12 students care about old papers?
+Fellow librarian Judith Matthews and I knew these archives held incredible stories, but how do you make k-12 students care about old papers?

-*Solution:* We built a VR experience that lets you walk the streets of 1920s Deep Deuce, hear the music spilling from the clubs, and experience the neighborhood that shaped American culture.
+*Solution:* We built a VR experience that lets you walk the streets of 1950s OKC, hear the music spilling from the clubs, and experience the neighborhood that shaped American culture.

 *Discovery:* Users will find purposes you never imagined within 5 seconds of launching any interactive app.
 One student used it to understand their great-grandmother's stories.
 Another traced gentrification patterns.
 The app became whatever each person needed it to be.